Group data mapping

 - Matches ignore underscores and spaces

-- All data types (eg. string, integer, boolean etc.) can be matched to each other but arrays cannot be mapped to non-arrays
+- All data types (string, integer, boolean, and so on) can be matched to each other, but arrays cannot be mapped to non-arrays

 - The pill label and API name will be matched to the field label or API name